musacam/Sign_Language_Translator/README.md

 # Sign Language Translator

-AI interpreter for Turkish Sign Language project for final capstone in Bahçeşehir University.
+AI interpreter for Turkish Sign Language.

 ## How to Run

-Load the needed modules.
-I am too lazy to create requirements text file.
+Load the needed modules via requirements file.
 If you added new inputs you need to train the data first.
 But you can use our trained model.
 If you are ready to go just download and run `final.py`.